Nasdaq/data-link-python/README.md

 The following are instructions for running our tests:

-1. Make sure a version of python 2.7 or python 3.x is installed locally in your system.
+1. Make sure a version of 3.x is installed locally in your system.
 To avoid permission issues on OSX we recommend installing the packages from: https://www.python.org/downloads/
 2. Install `virtualenv` and `tox` using:
     `pip install tox virtualenv`
 3. Run following command (you may notice slow performance the first time):